-Let me start by saying that after 45 years of film photography — primarily large format 4x5, but also medium format cameras, I have been shooting digital imagery for the past eight years, and I’ve been processing digital imagery for three books: my “Art of Photography” textbook, my “Plateaus and Canyons” art book, and now my upcoming “Essence of Photography” book.
+Let me start by saying that after nearly 50 years of film photography — primarily large format 4x5 — I have been shooting digital imagery for the past ten years, and I’ve been processing digital imagery for three of my books: “Art of Photography” “Plateaus and Canyons”and “Essence of Photography”.
 So, at this point I feel I’m qualified to discuss both digital and traditional photography with some degree of understanding of both.
-I should also admit that while I have quite a bit of experience with digital, I do not consider myself an expert, simply a user.
+I should also admit that while I have quite a bit of experience with digital, I do not consider myself an expert, but a competent user.

 There are several basic points I wish to emphasize in this article.
 The first is that traditional photography carries a host of powerful tools in its tool chest that are neither diminished nor superseded by digital.
 Second, digital has its own powerful tools.
 Third, both have limitations, but there are problems with the misuse of digital teaching and methods that should be recognized and openly discussed along with digital’s many attributes.